DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 }
 ```

-This means you need to look up the values of this DataList and then match the item you want to insert.
+Use dataListId to fetch the items of the DataList and then match the item you want to insert.

 ```http
 GET https://connect.digilean.tools/v1/Datalists/61/items